Microwave-free vector magnetometry and crystal orientation determination with Nitrogen-Vacancy centers using Bayesian inference: Results and discussion

 Among the systematic effects contributing to these discrepancies is the polarization dependence of NV excitation.
 When linearly polarized light is used, the four families of NVs aligned along different crystallographic axes couple differently to the excitation beams, leading to unequal PL contrasts for each NV family.
 Using circularly polarized light may partially alleviate this effect by equalizing the excitation efficiency across NV orientations, although complete averaging would require isotropic excitation.
 A second source of systematic variation arises from inhomogeneous illumination, where the effective laser intensity incident on the sample changes with rotation angle, leading to apparent modulation of the PL signal unrelated to magnetic effects.
 This effect could, in principle, be compensated by synchronizing the rotation of the laser source with that of the diamond.
 Furthermore, mechanical misalignment during rotation can cause small displacements of the diamond relative to the magnetic field center, resulting in the NV ensemble experiencing slightly different field magnitudes or directions throughout the measurement.
 Such shifts can distort the PL features and bias the inferred parameters if not properly corrected.
+Temperature and laser power variations can affect the visibility of the cross-relaxation features, primarily through changes in linewidth and contrast, but the crossing positions are largely insensitive to uniform shifts to first order~\cite{Dhungel2024,dhungel2024nd, Zheng2025}.
 Finally, using isotopically enriched $^{12}$C would eliminate additional spectral structure and broadening.

 The choice of $\sigma_\text{noise}$ directly influences the uncertainties of the inferred parameters: smaller values lead to narrower posterior distributions and thus more precise estimates.
 In principle, if the experiment were optimized to minimize systematic error, the residuals could approach the shot-noise limit, allowing for a smaller $\sigma$ and improved precision.
 Under the present conditions, however, $\sigma_\text{noise}=0.0018$ represents a realistic effective uncertainty that balances statistical noise with model mismatch, ensuring that the reported confidence intervals faithfully reflect the experimental limitations.